The Rocketeer shows us how he uses his two fists.

 - Zach Parsons specifically called his book My Tank is Fight! "two fisted pulp history."
 And describes the development and potential use of various WW2 super/strange weapons.

 - The Gabriel Hunt books, although set in modern times.

 - In a more lighthearted variant, the Doc Wilde series.
 Doc even brings his kids along on his adventures.

 - Doc Sidhe

-- The novel Gods of Manhattan, in the Pax Britannica series of Steampunk novels, features two-fisted adventurer Doc Thunder (Savage), and killer vigilante Blood Spider (the Spider, with elements of the Shadow), amongst others.
+- The novel Gods of Manhattan, in the Pax Britannica series of Steampunk novels, features two-fisted adventurer Doc Thunder (Savage, with elements of Hugo Danner and Superman), and killer vigilante Blood Spider (the Spider, with elements of the Shadow), amongst others.